-The University of Pittsburgh Emergency Medicine Residency was established in 1981 as a joint residency program under the sponsorship of the Mercy Hospital of Pittsburgh, Presbyterian-University Hospital (both now part of the University of Pittsburgh Medical Center), and the Western Pennsylvania Hospital.
+The University of Pittsburgh Emergency Medicine Residency was established in 1981 as a joint training program under the sponsorship of the Mercy Hospital of Pittsburgh, Presbyterian-University Hospital (both now part of the University of Pittsburgh Medical Center), and the Western Pennsylvania Hospital.
 For more than 30 years, the combined resources of our institutions, with their outstanding teaching staffs and varied patient populations, have offered our residents opportunities and experiences available in few other programs.

 Our program's educational mission is centered on its commitment to five essential elements that must be cultivated in residents for their full development into emergency medicine specialists:

-First, during their training, emergency medicine residents must acquire the knowledge, skills, and judgment necessary to become expert and compassionate clinicians.
+First, during their training, Emergency Medicine residents must acquire the knowledge, skills, and judgment necessary to become expert and compassionate clinicians.
 Implicit in this process is the need for a broad, humanistic perspective on medicine and patient care.

 Second, Emergency Medicine residents should come to appreciate that physicians are teachers.
 Emergency physicians must be able to share their knowledge not only with other physicians but also with medical students, nurses, paramedics, EMTs, and lay people.